CyberFlameGO/svnpython/Doc/library/configparser.rst

            config.remove_option(section1, option)

-Some configuration files are known to include settings without values, but which otherwise conform to the syntax supported by :mod:`ConfigParser`.
+Some configuration files are known to include settings without values, but which otherwise conform to the syntax supported by :mod:`configparser`.
 The *allow_no_value* parameter to the constructor can be used to indicate that such values should be accepted:

 .. doctest::

-   >>> import ConfigParser
+   >>> import configparser
    >>> import io

    >>> sample_config = """